In this article, we will look at some tried and proven ways to lose belly fat.

 According to these two weight loss experts, by following the Flat Belly Diet, we can quickly lose weight while eating four tasty and satisfying meals a day, containing MUFAs.

-While these claims sound too good to be true, a quick Google search will reveal hundreds of positive reviews from people who have bought the Flat Belly Diet Book, and successfully undertaken the diet.
+While these claims sound too good to be true, a quick Google search reveals hundreds of positive reviews from people who have bought the Flat Belly Diet Book and successfully undertaken the diet.

 A Swedish study carried out in 2014 backs this.
 Two control groups consumed an extra 750 calories a day in the form of oils, for seven weeks.
 The group who ingested palm oil (saturated), gained visceral fat.
-The group who consumed sunflower oil (polyunsaturated) reduced their body fat and increased their muscle mass.
+The others, who consumed sunflower oil (polyunsaturated), reduced their body fat and increased their muscle mass.

 Exercises to Lose Belly Fat – 5 Exercises in 5 minutes

-There is no one exercise to lose belly fat, let alone multiple or specific exercises to lose belly fat.
+There is no one exercise, let alone multiple or specific exercises, to lose belly fat.

 Regularly doing Crunches, Sit-Ups, and other ab exercises will burn extra calories.
 This increase in calorie burn will help you on your quest for a flatter belly.
 If, however, your goal is well-defined abs, you will also need to lose the cover of fat on your stomach.
 Only then will you get the flat and sexy midsection of your dreams.

 It’s common knowledge that cardio exercise is great for burning calories and ultimately reducing visceral fat.
-Anything that gets your heart rate up will work, be it brisk walking, jogging, swimming or cycling.
-Running is excellent too.
+Anything that gets your heart rate up will work, be it brisk swimming, cycling, running, walking, or jogging.
 In fact, a 2014 Duke University study showed that jogging 12 miles a week will help you lose belly fat.

 More Ways to Lose Belly Fat

-Following, are some other ways lose belly fat.
+Following, are some other ways to lose belly fat.